cemister/morse-decoder-go/README.md

 go build
 ```
 ### Result
-This will create an executable file called morse_decoder in the current directory.
+This will create an executable file called `morse_decoder` in the current directory.

 ## Usage
-To use the program, run the morse-code-decoder executable with the Morse code you want to decode as a command-line argument.
-For example:
+Run the `morse_decoder` executable with the Morse code you want to decode as a command-line argument.

+### Example

 ```
 ./morse_decoder --morse ".--. ..- -.-. -.- / -- --- .-. ... . / -.-. --- -.. ." --warn